AnkurJainLab/SATCfinder/README.md

   --repeatSequence x    Forward repeat to strip from reads.
 Reverse complement is also searched.
 Degenerate IUPAC bases [RYSWKMBDHVN]
                         are accepted.
+  --outLog x            (optional) Path to save trimming log file --readSuffixDelimiter x
+                        Delimiter between read name and mate suffix.
+If provided, delimiter and suffix will be removed.
+                        Example (delimiter=/): @HWI-ST182_0249:5:1101:1093:2017/1:ACAGTTCGAT+CCGTACAGGT
+                        Note: to remove a space, use single quotes (--readSuffixDelimiter ' ').
-  --outLog x            (optional) Path to save trimming log file --keepAllReads        (flag) If present, output all reads to SAM file,even those without repeats.
+  --keepAllReads        (flag) If present, output all reads to SAM file,even those without repeats.
 ```
 </details>